DarioIlic/WP-backup-script/README.md

 HOME_DIR=/path/to/files/and/folder/of/wordpress/site -> path to site, depends on the WebServer used

-DB=database_name -> this is your database name, you can find it in wp-config.php next to define( 'DB_NAME', USER=dario -> this is your database user, you can find it in wp-config.php next to define( 'DB_USER', PASSWD=TQhj6b7thuxULaJe -> this is your database password, you can find it in wp-config.php next to define( 'DB_PASSWORD',
+DB=database_name -> this is your database name, you can find it in wp-config.php next to define( 'DB_NAME', USER=database_user -> this is your database user, you can find it in wp-config.php next to define( 'DB_USER', PASSWD=database_password -> this is your database password, you can find it in wp-config.php next to define( 'DB_PASSWORD',

 BKP_DIR=$BACKUP_DIR/html -> on my end it is /html since I use LiteSpeed and files are stored in there.
 On some it might public_html so, adjust that as well